mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 Some warnings might show up but they can be ignored as long as everything compiled without errors.
 If you are feeling lucky just click the Arrow icon and it should upload to the ESP32.

-When the upload finishes the firmware should start running and you can follow the instructions in the Quick Start First Time Setup Guide on Page 69 of the manual.
-The IDE's serial monitor can be opened to check that everything is working properly (see Page 62).
+When the upload finishes the firmware should start running and you can follow the instructions in the Quick Start First Time Setup Guide in the manual.
+The IDE's serial monitor can be opened to check that everything is working properly (see the Serial Monitor menu item in the manual).